 In a letter to the Hitchmans, a supervising architect estimated the construction cost of the rental property for capital works deduction purposes at \$115,800.
 This includes the cost of the house, the in-ground swimming pool, the protective fencing and the timber decking.
-Although the retaining wall and the concrete driveway are structural improvements, they were constructed before 27 February 1992.
+Although the retaining wall and the concrete driveway are structural improvements, they were constructed before 27 February 1992 (note that in table 1, on page 19, structural improvements qualified for deduction from 27 February 1992).
 Therefore, they do not form part of the construction cost for the purposes of the capital works deduction and were not included in the \$115,800 estimate.

-The Hitchmans can claim a capital works deduction of 2.5% per annum of the construction costs.
-As they did not acquire the property until 20 July 2003, they can claim the deduction for the 347 days from 20 July 2003 to 30 June 2004.
-The maximum deduction for 2003-04 would be worked out as follows:
+The Hitchmans can claim a capital works deduction of 2.5% of the construction costs per year.
+As they did not acquire the property until 20 July 2005, they can claim the deduction for the 346 days from 20 July 2005 to 30 June 2006.
+The maximum deduction for 2005-06 would be worked out as follows:

-Construction cost × rate × Portion of year = Deductible amount \$115,800 × 2.5% ×· 347 365 = \$2, 752
+Construction cost × rate × portion of year = deductible amount \$115,800 × 2.5% × 346 365 = \$2,744

 The cost of obtaining an appropriately qualified person's estimate of construction costs of a rental property is deductible in the year it is incurred.
-You make your claim for the expense, or your share of the expense if you jointly incurred it, at TaxPack question D10 Cost of managing tax affairs.
+You make your claim for the expense, or your share of the expense if you jointly incurred it, at item D10 Cost of managing tax affairs on your tax return.

-For more information about construction expenditure and capital works deductions, see Taxation Ruling TR 97/25 - Property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements.
-To find out how to get this ruling, see the inside back cover.
+◆ For more information about construction expenditure and capital works deductions, see Taxation Ruling TR 97/25 (with Addendum TR 97/25A) - Property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements.